GabrieleGiuseppini/Floating-Sandbox/Building FS on Ubuntu.md

-These are instructions on how to build Floating Sandbox on Ubuntu 18.04.
+These are instructions on how to build Floating Sandbox on a *clean* Ubuntu 18.04.
 These instructions were written at the time of Floating Sandbox 1.16.4.

 # Installing Prerequisite Tooling and SDKs

 Follow these instructions to setup your Ubuntu with development tools and the necessary SDKs.
+You may skip any steps when you already have the indicated versions.

-## gcc 8.4.0
+## gcc 8.4.0 (at least)
 The following is the relevant excerpt from https://linuxize.com/post/how-to-install-gcc-compiler-on-ubuntu-18-04/:
 ```
 sudo apt update